 Between the 16th and 17th centuries work started on the Franciscan Monastery of Santa Maria delle Grazie, a monastic structure.
-The main altar has a tempera painting of the “Madonna delle Grazie”, from the middle of the 16th century, a work by the local school of Cesare Turco (1510-1560) and Decio Tramontano (active between 1556 and 1599).
-The painting of the Virgin is part of a triptych with S. John the Baptist.
+The main altar has a tempera painting of the “Madonna delle Grazie”, from the middle of the 16th century, by the local school of Cesare Turco (1510-1560) and Decio Tramontano (active between 1556 and 1599).
+The painting of the Virgin is part of a triptych with Saint John the Baptist.

-It is also remarkable from the artistic point, being enriched with many statues by the sculptor Giuliano Vangi (born in 1931), made of “Apricena” stone, the bronze cross and Altar Apricena stone, by Arnaldo Pomodoro (born in 1926).
+It is also remarkable from the artistic viewpoint, being enriched with many statues by the sculptor Giuliano Vangi (born in 1931), made of “Apricena” stone, the bronze cross and Altar Apricena stone, by Arnaldo Pomodoro (born in 1926).

 The tabernacle in lava stone and silver is by Floriano Bodini (1933-2005); the glass in the Chapel of Sacramento is by Michele Canzoneri (born in 1944), while the bronze doors and the baptismal font are by Mimmo Paladino (born in 1948), the "Eaglet" of marble on the wall is by Mario Rossello (1927-2000); the window of the church depicts scenes of the Apocalypse.

-The Church of Saint Hermit Onofrio, located near the city dates back to the 14th century, and has a Gothic façade complete with a rose and a portal with a bow worked in relief with acanthus leaves resting on two lions supported by two columns.
+The Church of Saint Hermit Onofrio near the city dates back to the 14th century, and has a Gothic façade complete with a rose and a portal with a bow worked in relief with acanthus leaves resting on two lions supported by two columns.
 The first construction of the Church of Our Lady of Loreto dates back to the 16th century.